Madhup73488/codeblaze-connect/memory-bank/progress.md

 - Removed the `pages` directory.
 - Fixed the manifest error.
 - Fixed the `params` awaiting warning in the lesson layout and page.
+- Corrected the API endpoint for fetching user progress to point to the backend on port 5000.